Home

 Data Sciences

-There are great challenges to deal with the wealth of information that advances in networks, sensor systems, and storage systems are making possible.
+There are great challenges to deal with the “big data” made possible by advances in networks, sensor systems, and storage systems.
 Information must be found efficiently and accurately in these large bodies of data, which often span multiple institutions and have diverse degrees of abstraction, quality, and standardization.

 Privacy and Security